Price of Anarchy for Auction Revenue: Introduction

 \section{Introduction}

 The first step of a classical microeconomic analysis is to solve for equilibrium.
 Consequently, such analysis is restricted to settings for which equilibrium is analytically tractable; these settings are often disappointingly idealistic.
-Methods from the price of anarchy provide an alternative approach.
+Worst-case equilibrium analysis (often referred to as ``price of anarchy analysis'') provides an alternative approach.
 Instead of solving for equilibrium, properties of equilibrium can be quantified from consequences of best response.
 These methods have been primarily employed for analyzing social welfare.
 While welfare is a fundamental economic objective, there are many other properties of economic systems that are important to understand.
-This paper gives methods for analyzing the price of anarchy for revenue.
+This paper gives methods for deriving worst-case bounds for auction revenue.

 Equilibrium requires that each agent's strategy be a best response to the strategies of others.
-A typical price-of-anarchy analysis obtains a bound on the social welfare (the sum of the revenue and all agent utilities) from a lower bound an agent's utility implied by best response.
+A typical worst-case approximation analysis obtains a bound on the social welfare (the sum of the revenue and all agent utilities) from a lower bound on an agent's utility implied by best response.
 Notice that the agents themselves are each directly attempting to optimize a term in the objective.
 This property makes social welfare special among objectives.
 Can simple best-response arguments be used to quantify and compare other objectives?
 This paper considers the objective of revenue, i.e., the sum of the agent payments.
 Notice that each agent's payment appears negatively in her utility and, therefore, she prefers smaller payments; collectively the agents prefer smaller revenue.